The Best AI Tools for UX Research & Design

 Get ready for helpful tips, tricks and tools to elevate your research and design.

 AI for UX design promises to revolutionize the way that designers and researchers work.
 It generates greater efficiency and frees up a UX professional’s time for deeper analysis.
-In this article, we present eight of the best UX AI tools for different stages of the design process.
+In this article, we present twelve of the best UX AI tools for different stages of the design process.
 We’ll dive into how each of the following tools leverage AI to improve the UX workflow from beginning to end:

-- Marvin
+- HeyMarvin

 - Qualtrics